rubiefawn/remedy/shimmer.md

 ### Aptitude

 Aptitude is a reflection of a character's proficiency and skill.
 A character can have aptitudes for a variety of things, including skills, equipment, weapons, and even spells.
-Ability rolls without aptitude are **2d20⯆**.
+Ability rolls without aptitude are **2d20 🔽**.
 Ability rolls with aptitude are the normal **1d20**.
-On character sheets, a lack of aptitude is denoted by **⚪** next to the applicable item, and aptitude is denoted by **⚫**.
+On character sheets, aptitude is denoted by **⚫** next to the applicable item.

 Not all aptitudes are applicable to rolls.
 Here are the most common exceptions: